 Operation and maintenance would require up to 7.82 million KWh annually of electricity, most of which would be powered by on-site generators and solar panels (5.2 million kW/hour annually).
 Operation of the proposed Project would also include a Future Activity Allowance, which could potentially increase the amount of electricity required for the Project.
-The Future Activity Allowance is anticipated to require up to 2.37 million kWh annual as a worst case scenario with 1.96 million kWh annually coming from the City of Needles and 0.41 million kWh annually coming from the Mojave Electric Cooperative.
+The Future Activity Allowance is anticipated to require up to 2.37 million kWh annual as a worst case scenario with

+1.96 million kWh annually coming from the City of Needles and 0.41 million kWh annually coming from the Mojave Electric Cooperative.
 This additional electrical usage would be approximately 3.74 percent of the utility's 52.46 million kWh for the City of Needles and approximately 0.04 percent for of the 929 million kWh for the Mojave Electric Cooperative.
 As a result, the project's commitment of nonrenewable resources would be offset by renewable resources like solar power, and would be within the current regional supply, and would not represent a large irreversible commitment of resources.

 The consumption and use of nonrenewable resources, as contemplated in CEQA Guidelines Section 15126.2, subdivision (c), is not considered irreversible, since resources are justified to ensure protection of the environment through remediation of the contaminated groundwater plume.
-The Project does not commit substantial amounts of resources compared to existing annual allotments, and the amount of energy and equipment to be used is limited to that needed for the remedy, so there is no irreversible commitment of nonrenewable resources or related significant impact.
+The Project does not commit substantial amounts of resources compared to existing annual allotments, and the amount of energy and equipment to be used is limited to that needed for the remedy.7 The Project also includes decommissioning, and thus would not commit future generations to similar uses. so As a result, there is no irreversible commitment of nonrenewable resources or related significant impact.